-DCHA's IMPACT report has been prepared in accordance with DCHA's MTW agreement with HUD.
-Submitted following the end of each fiscal year, the annual report outlines annual general operating information and DCHA's progress in utilizing its MTW authority.
+This annual report outlines the work of DCHA in FY2017 through its MTW activities.
+It has been prepared in accordance with DCHA's MTW agreement with HUD and includes general operating information for the year and DCHA's progress in utilizing its MTW authority.